insysbio/heta-case-mini/README.md

 ## Continuous integration solutions

 The repository includes the example of settings for CI/CD.
-See files: `.github/workflows/build-and share.yml` for GH Actions,  `.travis.yml` for Travis, and `appveyor.yml` for Appveyor.
+See files: `.github/workflows/build-and-share.yml` for GH Actions,  `.travis.yml` for Travis (temporally disabled).

 The result of integration can be found on GitHub Pages <https://insysbio.github.io/heta-case-mini/>

-### Short description of CI/CD steps for Travis: linux, osx, windows
+### Short description of CI/CD steps for GH Actions: linux, osx, windows
  - [Heta compiler](https://hetalang.github.io/#/heta-compiler/) installation
  - platform bulding: generation of export files
  - mrgsolve installation